mochul/BusyBookingsReport/index.md

 Design Patterns:

-Singleton Pattern: Makes sure there is a single instance of .
-Thisprevents resource wastage and complexity.
+Singleton Pattern: Makes sure there is a single instance of each class.
+This prevents resource wastage and complexity.
 Observer Pattern: Maintains a clear one-to-many relationship between components.
 For example, when a booking changes, observers (like the calendar UI and business dashboards) are automatically updated.
 Single Responsibility Principle: Ensures each module or class has one well-defined purpose, making code easier to test and refactor.
 This enhances scalability.